CHAPTER ONE concluded...

 Whereas Keyser and de Houtman had mostly named their constellations after exotic

-animals, Lacaille commemorated instruments of science and art, with the
+animals, Lacaille commemorated instruments of science and the arts, with the

 exception of Mensa, named after the Table Mountain under which he had carried